nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 ```

 Warning: Text UI Testing has been configured to clear all past data records to simulate a fresh application starting when the above commands are invoked.
 This WILL result in loss of data from previous runs.

+## Future Enhancements

+1. Inclusion of anomaly detection algorithms to flag out potentially erroneous transactions.
+2. Adding of further details tagged to each transaction and allow for searching of transactions based on these details.
+3. Create a reminder system to inform users of upcoming events or to warn them to settle payments.